Welcome to Garber Chevrolet Saginaw!

 “To be the BEST automotive sales and repair operation in every market we serve.”

-“We are only doing our job properly when we create an experience for which the customer returns to do business with us again.”
+“We’re only doing our jobs when we create an experience for the customers for which they choose to return and do business with us again.”

 Respect: To show consideration and honor for each other.

 Empathy: To be able to understand another’s position

 Integrity: To be of good sound moral principle, trustworthy, sincere.

 Pride: Sense of self-worth.
 Making a difference in people’s lives.

 Work Ethic: Working as a team to meet or exceed expectations.

 The year was 1907 and many thought the horse and buggy would continue to be the way to travel.
 One notable exception was a young farm implement salesman of exceptional ability and bold vision.
 His name was Guy S. Garber and he saw the automobile as the vehicle of the future.

 Garber’s reputation for sales caught the eye of Billy Durant, founder of General Motors.
 At Durant’s encouragement, Guy became a traveling sales representative for Buick at age 23.
 His job was to establish a retail network, opening dealerships in Battle Creek and Saginaw.
 In 1910, Buick withdrew from Saginaw due to a lack of resources.
 Guy, along with a partner, bought Buick’s interest, establishing Garber Buick Company.

 Garber Buick grew to become a GM model for salesmanship, efficiency, and customer service, a legacy that has continued with his successors.
 Guy was rewarded by being granted one of only 13 distributorships in the U.S., allowing him to wholesale Buick products and parts to dealerships from Saginaw to the Straits of Mackinac.